AntCPLab/OpenCoral/README.md

 1) Edit `CONFIG` or `CONFIG.mine` to your needs:

- - By default, the binaries are optimized for the CPU you are compiling on.
+ - On x86, the binaries are optimized for the CPU you are compiling on.
    For all optimizations on x86, a CPU supporting AES-NI, PCLMUL, AVX2, BMI2, ADX is required.
 This includes mainstream processors released 2014 or later.